Skip to content

 This module is being developed alongside a complete rewrite of AIMBAT.
 Expect major changes until the rewrite is complete.

 The ICCS1 method is an iterative algorithm to rapidly determine the best fitting delay times between an arbitrary number of seismograms with minimal involvement by a human operator.
-Instead of looking at individual seismograms, parameters are set that control the algorithm, which then iteratively aligns seismograms, or discards them from futher consideration if they are of poor quality.
+Instead of looking at individual seismograms, parameters are set that control the algorithm, which then iteratively aligns seismograms, or discards them from further consideration if they are of poor quality.

 The basic idea of ICCS, is that stacking all seismograms (aligned with respect to an initial, and later improved, phase arrival pick) will lead to the targeted phase arrival becoming visible in the stack.
 As the stack is generated from all input seismograms, the phase arrival in the stack may be considered a representation of the "best" mean arrival time.
-Each individual seismogram can then be cross-correlated with the stack to determine a time shift that best alligns them with the stack and thus each other.
+Each individual seismogram can then be cross-correlated with the stack to determine a time shift that best aligns them with the stack and thus each other.

-Data requirements#
+Data requirements

 Attribute Description